-At Staincliffe CE Junior school we believe that a quality English curriculum is at the heart of everything we do.
-As not only is it taught in a daily discrete lesson but it is the cornerstone of the entire curriculum.
-Our main aim is to ensure that every child becomes primary literate and makes good progress from their starting points in reading, writing and speaking and listening.
+At Staincliffe CE Junior school we believe that a quality Literacy curriculum is at the heart of everything we do, as not only is it taught in a daily discrete lesson, but it is the cornerstone of the entire curriculum.
+Our main aim is to ensure that every child becomes primary literate and makes good progress from their starting points in reading, writing, speaking and listening.

 We aim to inspire an appreciation of our rich and varied literary heritage and a joy of reading widely.
 We use a range of high quality texts where children are immersed in rich vocabulary.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.